 The final step is to capture a test session and make sure that Wireshark decrypts SSL successfully.

 - Start an unfiltered capture session, minimize it, and open your browser.

 - Visit a secure site in order to generate data, and optionally set a display filter of ‘ssl’ to minimize the session noise.

 - Click on any frame containing encrypted data.

 In my case, I’ll select one that contains HTTP traffic with text/HTML encoding, since I’d like to see the source code the web server is sending to my browser.
-But any encrypted traffic that uses a pre-master secret key will work with this method.
+But any encrypted transmissions that use a pre-master secret or private key will work with this method.
 That includes all data utilizing Perfect Forward Encryption (PFE) through Diffie-Hellman or comparable key exchanges.